Account Based Marketing:

 When every facet of the marketing team is using data to focus their efforts on the accounts that matter most to your business, more of those accounts will close.
 See more on how to rally your teams together and be an ABM hero.

-Predictive marketing provides you with data-backed intelligence on how to select your target accounts, so your account-based marketing tactics have a much higher success rate.
+Predictive marketing provides you with data-driven intelligence on how to select your target accounts, so your account-based marketing tactics have a much higher success rate.
 By not relying on guesswork to determine your target accounts, you can rest assured that marketing and sales’ time is spent on the right accounts.

 Measuring ABM Success Metrics

 If you’re going to spend time and effort executing an ABM strategy, measuring the long-term success of your program is a no brainer.
 In most cases, you won’t need to splurge on a host of new tools to effectively measure ABM metrics.
 By make sure to start with the best foundation of account based marketing data.

 How is it Different than Traditional Demand Gen?